0install/0install/README.md

 ------------

 0install is written in a mixture of Python and OCaml.
 You will need the OCaml build tools and some OCaml libraries to compile 0install.
-On Debian use:

-    $ sudo apt-get install gettext ocaml-nox ocaml-findlib libyojson-ocaml-dev \
-       libxmlm-ocaml-dev camlp4-extra make liblwt-ocaml-dev libounit-ocaml-dev \
-       python-gobject libextlib-ocaml-dev libcurl-ocaml-dev libssl-ocaml-dev \
-       libobus-ocaml-dev liblablgtk2-ocaml-dev

-You can also get the dependencies using [OPAM](http://opam.ocamlpro.com/):
+The easiest way to get the dependencies is using [OPAM](http://opam.ocamlpro.com/):

-    $ opam sw 4.00.1
+    $ opam sw 4.01.0
     $ eval `opam config env`
     $ opam install yojson xmlm ounit lwt extlib ssl ocurl obus lablgtk